sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 R3.0
-1. PUMP relay is always disabled – should be enabled for all steps except pure.
+1. PUMP relay is always disabled Â– should be enabled for all steps except pure.
 DONE ok tested
 2. Upon PowerON, device on logout mode.
 Press enter to automode-idle stage.
 Press enter to goto wait stage.
 Wait stage will check input signal to go to prepurify.
 DONE ok tested
 3. Alarms DONE ok tested